Lynn Garrison: Post-military career

-After 50 years in storage, on 11 August 2012, Garrison’s ex-Spartan Air Services PR.35 Mosquito (RS700 CF-HMS) was transferred to the Bomber Command Museum in Nanton, Alberta, for restoration by the Calgary Mosquito Aircraft Society with half of the $1,650,000 funding provided by the City of Calgary.
+After 50 years in storage, on August 11, 2012, Garrison's ex-Spartan Air Services PR.35 Mosquito (RS700 CF-HMS) was transferred to the Bomber Command Museum in Nanton, Alberta, for restoration by the Calgary Mosquito Aircraft Society with half of the $1,650,000 funding provided by the City of Calgary.

 Garrison relocated to Los Angeles during 1966 and incorporated the American Aerospace & Military Museum, Inc. with Walker Mahurin, Mira Slovak, Chuck Lyford and Mickey Thompson on the board.
 Mahurin obtained displays from the USAF, the first being a HGM-25A Titan 1 missile.
 Ed McMahon, a former Marine Corsair pilot, and Johnny Carson’s nightly TV sidekick, was involved with the project.
 As a result, Carson heard about the missile and used it in a joke, one night, commenting on “people who forgot luggage at motels, but here was a guy who forgot a Titan Missile!”
 The resulting uproar saw the USAF retrieve their property.

 Between 1965 and 1969, Garrison was president of Craig Breedlove & Associates.
 Breedlove held the World Land Speed Record five times in 1965 with a top speed of over 601.1 miles per hour.
 During 1968, Garrison started a deal that saw Utah's Governor, Cal Rampton provide a hangar facility for the construction of a supersonic car.
 Bill Lear, of Learjet fame, was to provide support, along with his friend Art Linkletter.
-Playboy magazine hoped to have the car painted black with a white bunny on the rudder.
+Playboy hoped to have the car painted black with a white bunny on the rudder.
 TRW was supplying a lunar lander rocket motor.
 However, the concept was shelved.
 The group also negotiated to use the late Donald Campbell's wheel-driven Bluebird CN7 record-breaker.